marcelosousa/million-dollar-ideas/README.md

 - Looking for a team member;
 - Looking for that smile of finding someone who had a similar idea than you;
 - Ready to be mind-blown by the ideas of others;
-- Willing to react or feedback;
+- Willing to react or give feedback;
 - In desperate need of something and no time to make it;
 - In desperate need of something and shy to share it;